-A huge solar flare is predicted to fry the Earth.
-Astronauts must go to the Sun to drop a talking bomb (Freddy) at the right time so the flare will point somewhere else.
-Giant IXL Corp CEO ...
-See full summary »
+A huge Solar flare is predicted to fry Earth.
+Astronauts must fly to the sun to drop a talking bomb (Freddy) at the right time so the flare will point somewhere else.
+Giant IXL Corp C.E.O. ...

-A huge solar flare is predicted to fry the Earth.
-Astronauts must go to the Sun to drop a talking bomb (Freddy) at the right time so the flare will point somewhere else.
-Giant IXL Corp CEO Teague thinks the flare won't happen and wants the mission to fail so he can buy the planet cheaply while the scare lasts.
+A huge Solar flare is predicted to fry Earth.
+Astronauts must fly to the sun to drop a talking bomb (Freddy) at the right time so the flare will point somewhere else.
+Giant IXL Corp C.E.O.
+Teague thinks the flare won't happen and wants the mission to fail so he can buy the planet cheaply while the scare lasts.
 Employee Haas prepares a surprise for the astronauts.
-While daddy Steve Kelso commands the space ship where temperaturs rise, granddaddy Admiral Skeet Kelso is searching the desert for grandson Mike who's gone AWOL to say goodbye to his dad but who inadvertently crossed the path of the guys from IXL after meeting desert-dweller Travis.Written by
+While daddy Steve Kelso commands the space ship where temperatures rise, granddaddy Admiral Skeet Kelso is searching the desert for grandson Mike who's gone A.W.O.L. to say goodbye to his dad but who inadvertently crossed the path of the men from IXL after meeting desert-dweller Travis.Written by

 Louis Strous <LStrous@solar.stanford.edu>

 5 of 6 people found this review helpful.

 Was this review helpful to you?